Entrants include Jessica Slater, Chloe Nelson, Katie Gibson, Lisa Borrie, Kate Ward, Helen Birmingham, Nicole Vogwill. MORE ENTRANTS BELOW …

 The judges will include Four Tigers Media, CU Scarborough and an independent judge of significant experience

 Entries are free.
-The shortlisted nominee will receive a complimentary place and needs to attend the awards event that will take place on Friday April 12 2019 from noon, and agree to publicity related to the event
+The shortlisted nominee will receive a complimentary place and needs to attend the awards event that will take place on Friday April 12 2019 from 11.30am, and agree to publicity related to the event.
+Dress code: this is not a black tie event.

-All entries will be treated in confidence and commercially-sensitive detail would not be shared
+All entries will be treated in confidence and commercially-sensitive detail will not be shared

 Entrants should state why they excel in any particular category.
 Please clearly state which of the 10 categories you wish to enter; more than one category can be entered.
 Judges might find it appropriate to move your entry to a different category if appropriate.